markostanimirovic/re-action/README.md

 ClojureScript Framework for Building Single Page Applications

+## Description

+Re-Action is a ClojureScript framework for building reactive single page applications.
+It uses Reagent for components render and gives many utilities to developers such as state management, routing and forms managing.

 ## Usage

-To use Re-Streamer in your Leiningen project, add this dependency in project.clj:
+To use Re-Action in your Leiningen project, add this dependency in `project.clj`:

 [![Clojars Project](https://img.shields.io/clojars/v/org.clojars.stanimirovic/re-action.svg)](https://clojars.org/org.clojars.stanimirovic/re-action)

 ## Examples

-Check examples directory.
+### State Management

+#### Session

+### Routing

+### Forms

 ## License